gulachek/esmakefile/README.md

 ## Concepts

 This section broadly discusses the most essential concepts of esmakefile.
-The concepts are divided into sub sections to help the reader organize a conceptual model, but the concepts generally do not stand alone without concepts pulled from the other sections.
+The concepts are divided into subsections to help the reader organize a conceptual model, but the concepts generally do not stand alone without concepts pulled from the other subsections.

 For detailed API documentation, refer to the source code's TSDoc comments and implementation.
-The main entrypoint for the public API is `src/index.ts`.
+The main entry point for the public API is `src/index.ts`.

 ### `Makefile` Rules